Contact Information: 216-397-4283 or firstname.lastname@example.org

 What about Confidentiality?

-All information shared during the counseling experience is held in complete confidence within the Counseling Center, except in cases where there is imminent danger to the individual or another perso
+All information shared during the counseling experience is held in complete confidence within the Counseling Center, except in cases where there is imminent danger to the individual or another person.

 Counselors are available to meet on an individual basis with students seeking help.
 The student seeking counseling can talk confidentially about anything that is on his or her mind.
-Students seek counseling to deal with a wide variety of concerns including but not limited to: stress, anxiety, sadness, grief, family difficulties, relationships, self-esteem, loneliness, body image or eating concerns, and academic difficulties.
+Students seek counseling to deal with a wide variety of concerns including but not limited to: stress, anxiety, sadness, grief, family difficulties, relationships, self-esteem, loneliness, body image or eating concerns, interpersonal violence counseling / advocacy, and academic difficulties.

 A part-time psychiatrist and psychiatry resident(s) are available at the Counseling Center on a limited basis (Wednesday afternoons) to provide assessment and medication monitoring for students engaged in counseling services.
 Any student using psychiatry services must all continue to use counseling services.
 If a student is interested solely in psychiatry, our office can provide off campus referrals.